Dentin dysplasia: Type I: Radicular type

 Type I has been known as radicular dentine dysplasia because the teeth have undeveloped root(s) with abnormal pulp tissue.
-Morphology and colour of the crown mostly appear normal, but occasionally teeth appear slightly amber coloured or bluish-brown shine in primary teeth with no or only immature root development.
-The teeth are mostly maligned and have higher risk of fracture.
+Morphology and colour of the crown mostly appear normal, but occasionally teeth appear slightly amber-coloured or bluish-brown shine in primary teeth with no or only immature root development.
+The teeth are mostly maligned and have a higher risk of fracture.

 Radiographic feature

-In other words, affected primary teeth usually have abnormal shaped or shorter than normal roots.
-“Crescent/half-moon shaped” pulp chamber remnant in permanent teeth can be seen on x-rays.
+In other words, affected primary teeth usually have abnormal -shaped or shorter than normal roots.
+"Crescent/half-moon shaped" pulp chamber remnant in permanent teeth can be seen on x-rays.
 The roots may appear to be darker or radiolucent/pointy and short with apical constriction.
 Dentine is laid down abnormally and causes excessive growth within the pulp chamber.
 This will reduce the pulp space and eventually cause incomplete and total pulp chamber obliteration in permanent teeth.
 Sometimes periapical pathology or cysts can be seen around the root apex.
-Most cases of DD associated with peri-apical radiolucency/ pathology have been diagnosed as radicular cysts, but some of them have been as diagnosed peri-apical grauloma instead.
+Most cases of DD associated with peri-apical radiolucency/ pathology have been diagnosed as radicular cysts, but some of them have been as diagnosed peri-apical granuloma instead.

 Type II: Coronal type

 Type II would mostly cause discolouration to the primary teeth.
 Affected teeth usually appear as brownish-blue, brown or yellow.
-Translucent “opalescence” is often one of the characteristics to describe teeth with DD-2.
-In some cases teeth might show slightly amber coloured but in most of the cases permanent teeth are unaffected and appear normal regardless of colour, shape and size.
-Dental X-rays are the key to diagnose dentine dysplasia, especially on permanent teeth.
+Translucent "opalescence" is often one of the characteristics to describe teeth with DD-2.
+In some cases, teeth might show slightly amber-coloured, but in most of the cases permanent teeth are unaffected and appear normal regardless of colour, shape and size.
+Dental X-rays are the key to diagnosing dentine dysplasia, especially on permanent teeth.
 Abnormalities of the pulp chamber is the main characteristic to make a definitive diagnosis.

 In the primary teeth, coronal dentin dysplasia may appear similar to Dentinogenesis Imperfecta type II (DG-II) but if abnormalities features appear to be more pronounced in the permanent teeth, then consider changing the diagnosis to DGI-II instead of DD-2.

 Radiographic features

-In coronal type, teeth show normal roots containing enlarged pulp with abnormal extensions towards the roots, which is often described as “thistle tube” shaped on dental radiographs.
-As well as this, numerous pulp stones can be often found in the pulp chambers due to abnormal calcifications.
-In primary teeth, the pulp chamber is usually completely obliterated but in permanent teeth, the pulp may become partially obliterated after eruption.
+In the coronal type, teeth show normal roots containing enlarged pulp with abnormal extensions towards the roots, which is often described as "thistle tube" shaped on dental radiographs.
+As well as this, numerous pulp stones can often be found in the pulp chambers due to abnormal calcifications.
+In primary teeth, the pulp chamber is usually completely obliterated but in permanent teeth, the pulp may become partially obliterated after the eruption.